Daily Pushup Routine - How Many Should You Do?

 Push-Up Guide - Ideal Reps, Form & Fitness Tips

 Push-ups are the simplest and effective form of exercise in the workout arsenal.
 It is a personal favourite of trainers for bodyweight moves on arm day.
-Push-up is known to strengthen the muscle mass around the shoulder in your upper body.
+Push-ups primarily strengthen the pectoralis major, triceps brachii, and anterior deltoids, with secondary activation of scapular stabilisers and core muscles.
 It helps build better endurance and stability.
 This exercise is open to modification on the basis of the target muscle.
 However, the most popular question is ‘How much is enough?’

 How Many Push-ups in a Day?

 The level of fitness for every individual is subjective, as well as the number of push-ups in a day.
 If you are a beginner, an expert recommends slightly incorporating push-ups into your routine.
-Do alternate days so that your body gets proper time to heal and build muscle.
+Beginners may benefit from rest days, but daily push-ups can be safe if volume, intensity, and recovery are managed appropriately.
 On your workout days, do about 5 to 10 reps in a set.

 You can start with one set on the first day and increase the number of reps as it suits you.
 Once this feels doable, you can move ahead to doing 3-4 sets of 10 reps.
 However, remember to take some rest in between sets.
 Once you are comfortable doing these sets, you can increase the intensity to a number that feels like a challenge.